-Blackjack is one of the most loved casino games largely for being simple and, at the same time, skill and strategy-oriented.
-Throughout its history, it has changed and evolved in many different parts of the world and nowadays, only a small percentage of casinos offer the traditional blackjack rules that were long ago established on the Las Vegas Strip.
+Blackjack is one of the most beloved casino games, largely because it is simple yet skill and strategy-oriented.
+Throughout its history, the game has changed and evolved across the globe, and today only a small percentage of casinos offer the traditional blackjack rules that were established long ago on the Las Vegas Strip.

-The majority of land-based and online casinos have introduced subtle changes to the standard rules and these deviations are not necessarily unfavorable to the players.
-On the contrary, some of these novelties increase the player’s advantage and were actually added to attract new patrons or to make the game of 21 more interesting.
-Before we continue to explain the most common deviations from the traditional Vegas game, we should clarify the standard rules of American blackjack.
+Most land-based and online casinos have introduced subtle changes to the standard rules, and these deviations are not necessarily unfavorable to players.
+On the contrary, some of these novelties increase the players’ advantage and were introduced to attract new patrons or to make the game of 21 more engaging.
+Before we discuss the most common deviations from the traditional Vegas game, we should clarify the standard rules of American blackjack.

 Traditional Las Vegas Strip Rules